South African Food: 25 Best Traditional South African Dishes

 South African Dishes Bobotie

-In the 15th century, the Portuguese, and then about 200 years later, the Dutch brought their typical recipes to the southern parts of Africa.
+The Portuguese arrived in the 15th century.
+About 200 years later, the Dutch followed and brought their typical recipes to the southern parts of Africa.
+Both nations mixed their cooking with the local African dishes.

 Breakfasts Made in South Africa

-2. Eggs: thanks to the British influence, South African breakfast includes any combination of eggs, bacon, ham, cheese, etc. I’m not sure what the hens are fed with, but their eggs are extremely delicious.
+2. Eggs: Thanks to the British influence, South African breakfast includes a combination of eggs, bacon, ham, cheese, etc. I’m not sure what the South African hens are fed with, but their eggs are extremely delicious.

 South African Ostrich Salad